Drive & Ride

 Rajeev’s wife lamented that she could not drive the sunbeam.
 Its starter motor got burnt.
 I marveled at her spirit as the little sunbeam is an open top car with nary a spectacle for a windshield.
 It has hardly any brakes either.
 Soon there was a conversation amongst the participants, offering her their cars to drive.
 She settled for the yellow Bel-Air.

-Dressed in black biker leathers, the gentlemen of the super bikes entered the arena like starship troopers.
+Dressed in black leathers, the gentlemen of the super bikes entered the arena like starship troopers.

-Then there are super bikes which fall in the space travel category.
-The Suzuki Hayabusa, Yamaha R-1, Kawasaki Ninja, Ducati 996 etc. On this day, there were the two Hayabusa’s.
+Then there are super bikes which fall in the category of space travel.
+The Suzuki Hayabusa, Yamaha R-1, Kawasaki Ninja, Ducati 996 etc. On this day, were two Hayabusa’s.
 These machines are designed for speed.
 Their form is governed by aerodynamics.
 The petrol tank and the back rest reflect how fast these things can take off and stop.
 The engine is barely visible under the fairing.
 Most of the design characteristics happen at the headlight area.
 Amongst the various brands of such super bikes, the side profile would display only subtle difference, but the front element is unique.

 Soon the participants congregated to acquaint themselves with each other over a cup of tea.
 The car owners presented the bikers with gifts of calenders, photographs and bottles of wines.